New to the Orcas?

 No!
 Swim team is for children of all abilities who love to swim.
 Kids have the opportunity to improve their skills at practice and become competent in the water with the help of our expert coaches!
 We do strongly encourage our swim team members to sign up for stroke clinics.
 To be on the Swim Team, a swimmer must:

-• be able to swim at least one length of Eastmoor's pool and be comfortable swimming in the deep end (Coaches cannot effectively coach the other swimmers if they are worried about someone who is not completely water safe)
+• be able to swim safely swim two lengths of Eastmoor's pool and be comfortable swimming in the deep end (Coaches cannot effectively coach the other swimmers if they are worried about someone who is not completely water safe)

 • attend practice and compete in meets